If you want to have a successful career, you need to understand how employers take advantage of employees to save money.

 * Make you work double.
 Plenty of organizations (besides the government of course) laid off hundreds of thousands of workers during the economic crisis.
 Even as things improved over the past five years, staffing levels are significantly lower.
 As a result, many employees are now doing more work for less pay.
 It's understandable that firms are gunshy in spending more money hiring after just letting so many people go.
 As an employee, you're trapped because expectations have been reset higher.
 Complain and get demotivated, underpaid, or fired and like it.

-Is there really any wonder why over 2 million Americans quit their jobs last year?
 Should we really be surprised that so many surveys show the majority of employees are not happy with their jobs?
 With as competitive a global market place as we have now, businesses are more cutthroat than ever.
-It’s nice to think that your manager is completely looking after you.
-Don’t be so naive.
+It's nice to think that your manager is completely looking after you.
+Don't be so naive.
 Your manager is feeling just as much heat as you are to perform.

 Laying people off is a costly procedure due to severance laws, unemployment compensation, reputational risk, and legal ramifications.
 It is so much better for an employer to have an employee voluntarily quit.
 If you are an employee looking to quit, start an open dialogue with HR or your manager to make the process as easy as possible for all parties.